-The Campus Health and Safety Office will communicate this documentation to Senior Management.
+The Campus Health & Safety Office will communicate this documentation to Senior Management.

 Periodic reviews of incidents will be carried out to ensure that all necessary action has been taken.
-Incident data will undergo analysis annually as part of the TUS Health and Safety Management System to determine if the existing health and safety arrangements are being adhered and to assess the effectiveness of the existing reporting procedures, the information captured. the trends in numbers and types of incidents over the year.
+Incident data will undergo analysis annually as part of the TUS Health and Safety Management System to determine if the existing health and safety arrangements are being adhered to and to assess the effectiveness of the existing reporting procedures.

-6.7 Continual Improvement
+6.6 Continual Improvement & Process